-Turbinado sugar, also called sugar in the raw, is another version that comes from the juice of sugar cane.
+Turbinado sugar, also called sugar in the raw, is another version of sugar that comes from the juice of sugar cane.
 The juice is boiled and then allowed to cool and crystalize.
 After that, the crystals are washed to remove any molasses.
 This one can be a direct substitution for either white sugar or brown sugar.
 The large crystals also make it ideal for sprinkling on top of cookies, muffins or scones before baking.
 You’ll love the extra sweetness and the bit of crunch from the crystals.
 Try Molasses Cranberry Crinkles to experience Turbinado sugar.

 You can see you have many options to satisfy a sweet tooth.
-Try experimenting a sweetener you haven't tried before.
+Try experimenting with a sweetener you haven't tried before.
 You just may discover a new flavor to add to your cooking and baking.